- This post contains affiliate links. Read more here.

 Zuzi Vs. the wild life 🐐 #nature #wildyorkie #wildlife #greenfields #animals #animalsofinstagram #animalsofinsta #yorkie #yorkies #yorkiepet #yorkietoy #yorkiedog #yorkiesrock #yorkiesofinsta #yorkiesofinstagram #yorkiescommunity #yorkshire #yorkshireday #yorkshireterrier #yorkshireterrieroftheday #wildyorkshireterrier #pet #pets #petsagram #petscorner #lovepetsforever #braveyorkie #dog #dogs #dogsoﬁnstagram

 Have you ever heard of the dog Smoky?
-This courageous Yorkie was a World War II hero who parachuted out of airplanes and went on more than 100 missions.
-Once these missions were over, her owner Corporal Bill Wynne took her to visit injured soldiers, making her one of the first known therapy dogs.
+This courageous Yorkie was a famous World War II hero who parachuted out of airplanes and went on more than 100 missions.
+Once these missions were over, her owner Corporal Bill Wynne took her to visit injured American soldiers, making her one of the first known therapy dogs.
 Learn more about the incredible Smoky here.